Abeldewit/TSAM3/README.md

 Finished commands:
 ``PASS <password>``  : To be able to run server commands, and connect to the botnet, a client needs to be logged in.
 ``CONNECT <ipaddress> <portnumber>`` : Connect to server from its ip address and portnumber.
-``SENDMSG, GROUP ID``: Send a message to the server for the GROUP ID `` LISTSERVERS ``    : List servers your server is connected to
+``SENDMSG, GROUP ID``: Send a message to the server for the GROUP ID.
+`` LISTSERVERS ``    : List servers your server is connected to.

 Unfinished commands:
-``GETMSG, GROUP ID `` Get a single message from the server for the GROUP ID
+``GETMSG, GROUP ID `` Get a single message from the server for the GROUP ID.

 ### Commands on server:
 Messages between servers are executes as follows: